jefffleurima/set-ai-fitness-coach/SETUP.md

 ### **What We're Looking For**
 - UI/UX improvements for the fitness tracking screens
 - AR form analysis enhancements
-- Voice assistant feature improvements
+- Voice assistant feature improvements and ElevenLabs integration
+- Audio session management and iOS Simulator compatibility
 - Performance optimizations for gym environments
 - Bug fixes and stability improvements